awsdocs/amazon-connect-admin-guide/doc_source/enable-wisdom.md

 There are two ways you can enable Wisdom for your instance:
 + Use the [new](amazon-connect-release-notes.md#august21-release-notes) Amazon Connect console\.
 This topic provides instructions\.
 + Use the Amazon Connect Wisdom API\.
 You can ingest content using the Amazon Connect Wisdom APIs\.
+To learn more, see this blog post: [Ingesting content to power real\-time recommendations and search with Amazon Connect Wisdom](http://aws.amazon.com/blogs/contact-center/ingesting-content-to-power-real-time-recommendations-and-search-with-amazon-connect-wisdom/)\.

   The APIs support the ingestion of HTML and text; plain text files must be in UTF\-8\.
-For more information, see the [Amazon Connect Wisdom API Reference](https://docs.aws.amazon.com/wisdom/latest/APIReference/Welcome.html)\.
+For more information, see the [Amazon Connect Wisdom API Reference](https://docs.aws.amazon.com/wisdom/latest/APIReference/)\.

 Following is an overview of the steps to enable Wisdom: